 In a little over a month, Crave Eat Heal: Plant-based, Whole Food Recipes to Satisfy Every Appetite will make its way into the nearly infinite cookbook universe.
 In anticipation, over the next several weeks I will be sharing recipes from its pages, starting with one of I make all of the time – a vegan cream cheese that gets its inspiration from herbed Boursin.

-You can pre-order Crave Eat Heal: Plant-based, Whole Food Recipes to Satisfy Every Appetite here (or click on the cover image below).
-And for instant gratification, there’s my 16-recipe companion e-book, Crave.
+For instant gratification, get my 16-recipe companion e-book, Crave.
 Eat.
 Heal.
 Outtakes available for only $4.99!
-Get it via Blurb or iBooks.
+Get it from my Shop or via Blurb or iBooks.

 Beginning in early April look for the Crave Eat Heal Blog Tour which is making stops at some of my favorite blogs.